 Many people like eating unripe guavas, and there is nothing wrong with eating unripe ones.
 Eating unripe guava can be equally nutritious and offers various health benefits if consumed in the right quantity.
 However, during pregnancy, eating unripe guavas is not recommended.
-It is suggested that you eat ripe guavas as they contain Vitamin C in higher amounts as compared to unripe guavas.
-If you have dental problems, then again you should avoid consuming unripe guavas as you may suffer from a severe toothache while trying to bite hard and unripe guava.
+It is suggested that you eat ripe guavas as they contain Vitamin C in higher amounts as compared to unripe ones.
+If you have dental problems, then again you should avoid consuming unripe guavas as you may suffer from a severe toothache while trying to bite into hard unripe guava.
 Choose ripe guavas over unripe ones and make healthier choices.

 Guavas are very nutritious and are absolutely safe to consume during pregnancy.
 You can eat ripe guavas or drink guava juice.
 Just ensure that you take necessary precautions before eating guavas so that your body absorbs all the essential nutrition from this juicy fruit.
 However, before you include this fruit in your pregnancy diet, do consult your doctor about the same.
 Also, discuss how many guavas should you eat in a day or a week.
 Your doctor or nutritionist will be able to recommend the right quantity as per your body’s requirement.
-Eat healthy foods and have a healthy pregnancy!
+So make healthy choices and have a healthy pregnancy!